Meet the Band

 • Every month, September to May, second Friday, 7:00 PM – Lethbridge Folk Club Open Stage, McKillop United Church Hall, 2329 15th Avenue South, Lethbridge, AB (except where noted)

-• Thursday, December 7, 7:00 PM – Celtic Music Jam – Theoretically Brewing, 1263 2nd Avenue South, Lethbridge, AB
+• Thursday, May 1, 7:00 PM – Celtic Music Jam, Theoretically Brewing, 1263 2nd Avenue South, Lethbridge, AB

-• Friday, December 8, 7:00 PM – Lethbridge Folk Club Open Stage, McKillop United Church Hall, 2329 15th Avenue South, Lethbridge, AB
+• Friday, May 9, 7:00 PM – Lethbridge Folk Music Open Stage, McKillop United Church, 2329 15th Avenue South, Lethbridge, AB

 Contact Us & Booking Enquiries